-Water’s journey first begins in the mouth and the first big step the body takes is registering hydration.
+Water’s journey first begins in the mouth.
+The first big step in the process is the body registering hydration.
 After a few gulps of water, the brain will convince the body — prematurely – that the body has had enough to drink.

-This is an important hydration mechanism because it takes a long time for the water that was drank to reach cells and provide them with sufficient hydration.
+This is an important hydration mechanism because it takes a long time for the water that was drunk to reach cells and provide them with sufficient hydration.
 If the brain registered hydration only after cells received water, people would be drinking way more than the body really needs.
 The communication between the brain and mouth allows someone to stop drinking at the appropriate time, even if the water hasn’t fully hydrated the system yet.